OAT Physics Practice Test

 How Should I Study for the Physics Section of the OAT?

 For additional practice, pick up a set of Mometrix Flashcards.
-They will include additional practice test questions of their own but you can also use the cards themselves as a way to sharpen your skills by creating educational games and quizzing yourself.
+They will include additional practice test questions and provide another way for you to sharpen your skills by creating educational games and quizzing yourself.